-- All academies will develop and publish a strategy for the spending of the Pupil Premium allocation using analysis of performance data, taking account of the barriers for the eligible pupils and use quality research to provide a rationale for decisions. - 2.
-All staff members have access to high quality and bespoke Continuous Professional Development (CPD) to gain training, expertise and experience in working to narrow the gaps in achievement between pupils eligible for funding through the Pupil Premium and all other pupils.
-This is achieved through our Teaching School Alliance and Pupil Premium Network meetings. - 3.
-All L.E.A.D. academies work in collaboration, where appropriate, with local partners to support high quality provision for our pupils eligible for Pupil Premium funding. - 4.
-A designated senior leader has a clear overview of Pupil Premium funding allocation, spend and impact.
+- 1. All academies will develop and publish a strategy for the spending of the pupil premium allocation using analysis of performance data, taking account of the barriers for the eligible pupils and use quality research to provide a rationale for decisions. - 2.
+All staff members have access to high-quality and bespoke Continuous Professional Development (CPD) to gain training, expertise and experience in working to narrow the gaps in achievement between pupils eligible for funding through the pupil premium and all other pupils.
+This is achieved through the Trust's CPD offer and Pupil Premium Network meetings. - 3.
+All L.E.A.D. academies work in collaboration, where appropriate, with local partners to support high-quality provision for our pupils eligible for pupil premium funding. - 4.
+A designated senior leader has a clear overview of pupil premium funding allocation, spend and impact.
 The senior leader with responsibility is held to account by the Headteacher and will be delegated the monitoring and evaluation responsibilities as set out in the Trust Monitoring and Evaluation Policy. - 5.
-All teachers are expected to know the pupils they teach who are eligible for Pupil Premium funding and are held accountable for their progress. - 6.
-The Director of Schools will have the responsibility for the oversight of Pupil Premium funding and will be involved in the decision making and challenge of how this funding is spent.
-The local Academy Advisory Board and the trust receive summary reports and can challenge decisions made by the academy. - 7.
-All strategies funded through the Pupil Premium are aimed at accelerating progress, ensuring that pupils reach at least age related expectations and, where possible, beyond.
+All teachers are expected to know the pupils they teach who are eligible for pupil premium funding and are held accountable for their progress. - 6.
+The Director of Schools will have the responsibility for the oversight of pupil premium funding and will be involved in the decision-making and challenge of how this funding is spent.
+The local Academy Governing Body and the Trust receive summary reports and can challenge decisions made by the academy. - 7.
+All strategies funded through the pupil premium are aimed at accelerating progress, ensuring that pupils reach at least age-related expectations and, where possible, beyond.
 Initially this will be in English and mathematics. - 8.
 Pupil premium resources are used additionally to target able pupils to achieve the highest levels. - 9.
-Schools can use Pupil Premium to support non-eligible pupils.
-These are those who are in contact with a social worker, used to be in contact with a social worker and are acting as a carer. - 10.
-Clear and challenging success criteria are set for each pupil based on analysis of their needs.
+Academies can use the pupil premium grant to support non-eligible pupils.
+These are those who are in contact with a social worker, used to be in contact with a social worker, and are acting as a carer. - 10.
+Clear and challenging success criteria are set for each pupil based on analysis of their needs. - 11.
+Where appropriate, the following strategies may be used to support and extend pupils eligible for pupil premium funding and academies will refer to the Education Endowment Foundation to provide a clear rationale of their chosen strategy: - Individual/small group tuition in English and/or mathematics as need dictates; - Investment in developing quality first teaching; - Improving the quality of feedback;

-- 11. Where appropriate, the following strategies may be used to support and extend pupils eligible for Pupil Premium funding and academies will refer to the Education Endowment Foundation to provide a clear rationale of their chosen strategy. - Individual/small group tuition in English and/or mathematics as need dictates - Investment in developing quality first teaching - Improving the quality of Feedback - Reducing class sizes in order to impact positively upon pupil outcomes with regular monitoring of impact recorded and evaluated; - Providing small group work with an experienced class teacher/subject specialist focused on overcoming gaps in learning, with regular monitoring of impact recorded and evaluated: - Learning support (1:1) to enable pupil to access learning fully and accelerate progress; - Focused work to raise self-esteem, support pupil welfare and extend personal development in order that pupils make appropriate choices in order to maximise learning opportunities. - Strategies for improving attendance, behaviour and/or family links as required.
+- Reducing class sizes in order to impact positively upon pupil outcomes with regular monitoring of impact recorded and evaluated; - Providing small group work with an experienced class teacher/subject specialist focused on overcoming gaps in learning, with regular monitoring of impact recorded and evaluated; - Learning support (1:1) to enable pupil to access learning fully and accelerate progress; - Focused work to raise self-esteem, support pupil welfare and extend personal development in order that pupils make appropriate choices in order to maximise learning opportunities; - Strategies for improving attendance, behaviour and/or family links as required.

-Impact of provision will be evaluated by the Senior Leadership Team (SLT) in line management meetings with middle leaders and amended, where appropriate, where strategies are not providing the necessary outcomes.
+Impact of provision will be evaluated by the Senior Leadership Team in line management meetings with middle leaders and amended, where appropriate, where strategies are not providing the necessary outcomes.
 Strategies will be constantly under review to ensure maximum impact and value for money.

-Reporting and accountability
+Reporting and Accountability